magento/merchdocs/src/system/data-export.md

 1. Scroll down and click **Continue** in the lower-right corner of the page.

-1. Upon completion of the task, the file is processed through a message queue (make sure your cron job is running).
-Once the file is exported it is saved in the var/export/ folder.
+   Upon completion of the task, the file is processed through a message queue (make sure your cron job is running).
+The exported file is saved in the `var/export/ folder`.
+For more information about the message queue, see ]Manage message queues](https://devdocs.magento.com/guides/v2.4/config-guide/mq/manage-message-queues.html) in our developer documentation.

     You can save or open the exported CSV file as a spreadsheet, then edit the data and import it back into your store.